bugcrowd/templates/templates/broken_authentication_and_session_management/failure_to_invalidate_session/long_timeout/template.md

 Provide screenshots to show the functionality accessed without valid authentication.
 -->

+The following image(s) show the full exploit:

+{{screenshot}}

 ## Demonstrated Impact
 <!--
 Explain why this bypass is a risk and how it can be used as an attack vector.
 If safe, perform a function that is shown to require authentication.

+Values are dependent on the type of authentication bypass or session management misconfiguration found and how the application works
 -->

+A malicious attacker can use previously acquired sessions to exploit the privacy of a targetted user by accessing their account while they are away from the computer.